highlightjs/highlight.js/docs/language-guide.rst

     }
   }

-Note: The older ``mode.lexemes`` setting has been deprecated in favor of using ``keywords.$pattern``.
+Note: The older ``lexemes`` setting has been deprecated in favor of using ``keywords.$pattern``.
 They are functionally identical.

 Sub-modes